FriendsOfOro/front-commerce-lite/docs/create-a-business-component.md

----
-title: Create a Business Component
+# Create a Business Component
----

 In Front-Commerce we have separated our components in two categories: the **UI** components available in the `components` folder, and the **Business** components available in the `modules` and `pages` folders.